karlo178/Wall-Buddy/README.md

 # WallBuddy - Voice-Controlled Assistant Planner

-Welcome to WallBuddy, your intelligent voice-controlled assistant planner designed to simplify task management, track deadlines, manage budgets, and answer questions, all without the need for buttons.
+Welcome to WallBuddy, your intelligent voice-controlled assistant planner.
+Designed to simplify task management, track deadlines, manage budgets, and answer questions.
+All without the need for buttons.

 **Note: WallBuddy is currently in beta.
 Full features and improvements are coming soon!**